How and where to get hygge in London

 As hygge is about comfort as much as warmth, it’s important to experience the best of London’s Nordic coffee and cake.
 Head to the Nordic Bakery in Soho.
 Here you’ll enjoy a cinnamon bun with your coffee in a peaceful and warm environment.
 The establishment carries an ethos of reducing visual clutter to enhance the calm of your experience.

-Skandium’s outlets on Thurloe Place in Kensington and Marylebone High Street offer the ultimate in Nordic shopping.
+Skandium’s outlets on Thurloe Place very near our Luxury Serviced Apartments in Kensington and Marylebone High Street offer the ultimate in Nordic shopping.
 So you can dabble in simple uncluttered and beautiful design pieces with which to return home.
 Skandium have optimised their hygge by opening a ‘concept store’ across the road from their Thurloe Place location.
 This is a four storey townhouse ‘transformed into a fully shoppable, Scandinavian-inspired home, with living rooms, dining areas, a reading nook, a children’s bedroom and even a Scandinavian garden.’
 How better to immerse yourself in Nordic cool?